McBenny/test-react-boilerplate/features.md

 - [X] Add the competition settings on top of the game screen
 - [ ] Order games by date on selection screen
 - [ ] Order players by ascending numbers
+- [ ] Ability to remove a player if he has no event
 - [ ] authenticate users
 - [ ] save team and players data to use in auto-suggest, save colours as well
 - [ ] allow image upload for teams